develop-me/blog-resources/base/index.md

 There's an important difference between a number and how we *represent* that number.

-For example, no matter how we represent it the number ten is always even, it's always equal to two multiplied by five, and it's always the square-root of one hundred.
+For example, no matter how we represent it, the number ten is always even, it's always equal to two multiplied by five, and it's always the square-root of one hundred.
 But we can represent it in lots of different ways: the word “ten”, the Roman numeral “X”, or, most commonly, the decimal representation “10”.

 “**Dec**imal” just means a number system based on ten - in the same way that a **dec**ade is ten years, a **dec**agon has ten sides, and **Dec**ember is the tenth month… [if you're a Roman](https://en.wikipedia.org/wiki/Roman_calendar#Republican_calendar).
 Such a number system is also known as “Base 10”.